-This prospectus covers the offer and sale of the common stock (including the shares underlying the warrants and the shares issued upon conversion of the Notes) issued in the 2012 offerings.
-It does not cover the shares of common stock contained in the units sold in February and March 2013.
+This prospectus covers the offer and sale of the common stock (including the shares underlying the warrants) issued in the 2013 offerings.
+It does not cover the shares of common stock contained in the units sold in 2012.

 We used the proceeds from the private placements to support our growth and for general corporate purposes, including working capital.